emberjs/ember.js/README.md

 * **Extensive addon collection:** Ember has a large selection of available addons and plugins (over 1,500 at the time of this writing)

-Ember is perfect for larger-scale, functionality-intensive web applications incorporating larger, legacy code bases or entirely new material.
+Ember is perfect for larger-scale, functionality-intensive web applications incorporating both larger, legacy code bases or entirely new material.
 Furthermore, it allows for seamless collaboration across large and small teams alike, making it ideal for a project of any size.

 # Building Ember.js